Pasta salad is one of my favourites, it is easy to make a meal.

 In addition, tomato extracts have been shown to help prevent unwanted clumping together (aggregation) of platelet cells in the blood – a factor that is especially important in lowering the risk of heart problems like atherosclerosis.
 (1)

 mushrooms have been used medicinally by the Chinese for more than 6,000 years.

 Shiitake mushrooms appear able to enhance immune function in both directions, giving it a boost when needed, and cutting back on its activity when needed.

-Shiitake mushrooms are rich in: B vitamins, minerals, vitamin D (in the D2 form) and dietary fiber (2).
+Shiitake mushrooms are rich in B vitamins, minerals, vitamin D (in the D2 form) and dietary fibre (2).

 Research studies on Basil have shown unique health-protecting effects in two basic areas: basil’s flavonoids and volatile oils.

-Basil also emerged from our food ranking system as an excellent source of vitamin K and manganese, a very good source of copper and vitamin C, and a good source of calcium, iron, folate and omega-3 fatty acids.
+Basil has an excellent source of vitamin K and manganese, a very good source of copper and vitamin C, and a good source of calcium, iron, folate and omega-3 fatty acids.
 (3)

 has a low GI because of the physical entrapment of ungelatinized starch granules in a sponge-like network of protein (gluten) molecules in the pasta dough.
 Pasta is unique in this regard.